Ovid/zen-of-test-suites/README.md

 version of Perl you ship with, you can gain performance improvements of up to 30% by recompiling without threads.
 Of course, if you use threads, you'll feel very stupid for doing this.
-However, if you don't make heavy use of threads, switching for a forking model for the threaded code may make the recompile worth it.
+However, if you don't make heavy use of threads, switching to a forking model for the threaded code may make the recompile worth it.
 Naturally, you'll need to heavily benchmark your code (preferably under production-like loads) to understand the trade-offs here.

 #### Preload modules

-If your code base makes heavy use of modules that are slow to load, such as `Moose`, `Catalyst`, `DBIx::Class` and others, preloading them might help.
+If your codebase makes heavy use of modules that are slow to load, such as `Moose`, `Catalyst`, `DBIx::Class` and others, preloading them might help.
 [forkprove](http://search.cpan.org/~miyagawa/forkprove-v0.4.9/script/forkprove)
 is a utility written by Tatsuhiko Miyagawa that allows you to preload